404james/stable-diffusion-grids/README.md

 when i was running the repo normally i used the webuildm.cmd not webui.cmd, which i think has to do with a difference in the python enviropnment for some installations?? if its not working try changing whatever that effects.

+all the original files are intact (the bulk of my changes are in webuiscratch.py, a modified copy of webui.py) so you can use the actual web ui just the same

+I probably wont be maintaining or updating this.

 TODO: figure out how to make it label the grids for me

 # ------- Original document from the webui repo below --------